GraphiteEditor/Graphite/website/content/learn/introduction/features-and-limitations.md

 order = 1
 +++

 Please keep in mind that Graphite is alpha software, meaning it is actively changing and improving.
-Remember to save you work frequently because crashes are not unheard of.
+Remember to save your work frequently because crashes are not unheard of.

 ## Current capabilities